gustaveroussy/sopa/docs/cli.md

 * `--output-path TEXT`: Path to a directory where Xenium Explorer's outputs will be saved.
 By default, writes to the same path as `sdata_path` but with the `.explorer` suffix
 * `--gene-column TEXT`: Column name of the points dataframe containing the gene names
-* `--shapes-key TEXT`: Key for the boundaries.
+* `--shapes-key TEXT`: Sdata key for the boundaries.
 By default, uses the baysor boundaires, else the cellpose boundaries
 * `--lazy / --no-lazy`: If `True`, will not load the full images in memory (except if the image memory is below `ram_threshold_gb`)  [default: lazy]
 * `--ram-threshold-gb INTEGER`: Threshold (in gygabytes) from which image can be loaded in memory.
 If `None`, the image is never loaded in memory  [default: 4]
-* `--mode TEXT`: string that indicated which files should be created. `'-ib'` means everything except images and boundaries, while `'+tocm'` means only transcripts/observations/counts/metadata (each letter corresponds to one explorer file).
+* `--mode TEXT`: String that indicated which files should be created. `'-ib'` means everything except images and boundaries, while `'+tocm'` means only transcripts/observations/counts/metadata (each letter corresponds to one explorer file).
 By default, keeps everything
+* `--save-h5ad / --no-save-h5ad`: Whether to save the adata as h5ad in the explorer directory (for convenience only, since h5ad is faster to open than the original .zarr table)  [default: save-h5ad]
 * `--help`: Show this message and exit.

 ### `sopa patchify`